brandur/sorg/content/markdown/john-muir-trail/main.md

 <hr>

-The good news is that it's a small town and people are nice.
-Our server gives us exhaustive local advice, commiserates with our plight, and the bar's owner lets us store our resupply buckets there overnight.
+It's a small town and people are nice.
+Our server gives us exhaustive local advice, none of which we can use, but commiserates with our plight.
+The bar's owner lets us store our resupply buckets overnight.
 In a moment of desperation Rob and Farina walk into the local police precinct and feed them the line, "look, we're not trying to break any laws, but say you had a hypothetical situation that was so dire that the only available option was to camp in a public park ..."
 The officer, showing small town civility, tells them that in this hypothetical situation, if caught, the infractors would be told to move along, something that backpackers are fairly well known to do anyway.

 There's BLM (Bureau of Land Management) land five miles out of the city, but with no transport available of any kind, we have no way to get to it.
 Besides the nearest public park, our one remaining prospect is to see if we can camp on the fairgrounds, which the internet seems to suggest is possible.
 We start walking that direction, even as we're still making phonecalls to motels to confirm that there's indeed really-absolutely-nothing-available.
 Farina stops in at one last hotel and the staff there help him call a municipal shuttle that seems to still be running.
 The shuttle driver answers the phone and tells us that he's coming to pick us up.
 This is excellent news, except that no one is exactly sure where we're being picked up to go _to_.